otago-polytechnic-bit-courses/ID721001-mobile-application-development/03-events/README.md

 <hr />

-To define one of these methods & handle your events, implement the nested interface in your `Activity` or define it as an anonymous class.
+To define one of these methods & handle your events, implement the nested interface in your `Activity`.
 Then, pass an instance of your implementation to the method.

-The code snippet below shows how to register an on-click listener for a `Button`.
+The code snippet below shows how to register a `Button` on-click listener.

 ```kotlin
 class MainActivity : AppCompatActivity() {